chiangyaw/prisma-cloud-bootcamps/02-Runtime-Protection-Lab-Guide.md

 ![Alt text for image](/screenshots/runtime_protection/preventing-attacks-4.png "Optional title")

-8. Of the identified OS vulnerabilities, which one has the highest CVE?
+8. Of the identified OS vulnerabilities, which one has the highest severity and risk factor?
 Do all the identified vulnerabilities contain a fix?

 9. Take a look at the **Layers** tab to view the dockerfile that built this image and find where vulnerabilities were introduced.